Ikuze/jenkins-dynamic-inventory/README.md

     #   Omit user and password if computers can be seen by anonymous in your jenkins server.
     jenkins_user: user

-    # The password for this user.
+    # The password/apitoken for this user.
 Remember that ansible-vault is supported here.
     #   It's not a good idea to put plain text here.
     # If you omit this field, the password will be gotten via prompt
     jenkins_pass: secretpassword

+    # Do NOT use this option with an apitoken, or the authentication will fail.
+    # Use it if you are using the user's password, since it will improve the performance.
+    jenkins_jsessionid: True

     # Cache configuration.
     # Sample for json file chache plugin configuration, just configure the chache plugin